n8sworkspace/CSCI-205-Final/README.md

 sudo chmod 4755 /var/www/html/
 ```

-You should now be able to test the front end system or run the compiled blink.cpp.
+You should now be able to test the front end system or run the compiled n8.cpp.

 ## Temperature Sensor
 ```